10 Round the World Travel Myths Debunked

 Why is it that the people who have never traveled long term have such a skewed view of this type of travel?
 Why are there so many myths out there that are just flat out untrue?
 While it’s difficult to answer these questions, it’s not very hard to dispel the many myths about RTW travel that are out there.

-Sacrifices certainly have to made in order to take off for an extended trip, and being willing to rough it a bit, by staying in hostels, taking long bus rides, and eating unique food is part of the deal.
-If a nice house and car and toys is your priority, there’s nothing wrong with that, but most people who travel long term and make that their priority have to sacrifice something, and that sacrifice usually comes with not having much stuff.
-For most RTW travelers, they spend much less during a year on the road than they would at home, and while it may take years of saving and sacrificing, once you’re on the road, not working, and doing what you want when you want every day, all the hard work makes it worthwhile.
+Sacrifices certainly have to made in order to take off for an extended trip.
+Depending on your saving capabilities, you may have to be willing to rough it a bit by staying in hostels, taking long bus rides, and eating unique food – it’s all part of the deal.
+For most RTW travelers, they spend much less during a year on the road than they would at home, and while it may take years of saving and sacrificing, once you’re on the road, living your dreams, and doing what you want, when you want, every day, all the hard work makes it worthwhile.

 >> Find out how much money you really need to travel and get tips for saving money for your trip